Duplums/contrastive-decoupled-uniformity/README.md

                           --pretrained [YOUR CHECKPOINT PATH]/checkpoint_0399.pth.tar
 ```

-By default, the above uses batch size 512 and SGD optimizer with a `torch.optim.lr_scheduler.ReduceLROnPlateau`
+By default, the above command uses batch size 512 and SGD optimizer with a `torch.optim.lr_scheduler.ReduceLROnPlateau`
 learning rate scheduler for ImageNet.

 *Note:* linear evaluation on CheXpert requires to set `--chexpert_label` with the corresponding CheXpert class, seen